 The European session is held every second Thursday of the month, and is open to any post-graduate landscape researcher or landscape practitioner, no matter what area of landscape you’re involved with.

 It is an ideal way of finding research connections that may give you those longed-for Eureka moments.
 Talking through your research, its outline and its challenges often helps bring clarity of thought, enabling you to better focus and write about it.
 It’s also a great opportunity to connect and find support with like-minded people within the landscape world.

-Contact Emily Shakespeare if you’d like to join our network.
+Fill out this quick form if you’d like to included on the mailing list for the group and you can email Emily Shakespeare if you have any other questions.
 Click here to find out about our other group in the Americas time zones.